ssz2605/Project-Vault/ML/Fake_News_Classifier/README.md

 ---

 ## Dataset
-The dataset used in this project is loaded from data folder (fake.csv, true.csv), downloaded from Kaggle - https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset and contains information about various news articles, including:
+The dataset used in this project is loaded from data folder (fake.csv, true.csv), downloaded from Kaggle - [Fake and Real News Dataset](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset) and contains information about various news articles, including:

 - title: Title of the news article
 - subject: Subject of the news article